 We are experiencing high volumes of Tree Enquiries and are currently facing a backlog.
-We apologise for any inconvenience caused and will endeavour to respond to all queries as soon as possible.
+We apologise for any inconvenience caused and will respond to all queries as soon as possible.
 Thank you for your patience.

 Trees are a vital and integral component of the built environment, adding variety and structural diversity and softening the visual impact of buildings and hard surfaces.